 Keeping your kitchen sink clean isn’t just about preventing food poisoning.
 A dirty kitchen sink can attract pests like fruit flies and cockroaches.
-Dirty sinks cause kitchen odors, too.
+Dirty sinks cause also kitchen odors.

-Good kitchen sink hygiene isn’t difficult, though.
+Fortunately, good kitchen sink hygiene isn’t difficult.
 You just need to follow a few daily steps:

 - Encourage family members to use bathroom sinks to wash their hands, not the kitchen sink.

 - Wash your sink with soap and hot water after doing the dishes or as part of your nightly kitchen cleaning routine.

 - Use homemade disinfecting sink spray below at least once a day and any time you cook raw poultry.